rebootl/reflectapp/client/notes.md

 ### Done

+* changing text and saving deletes image comment => FIXED
 * add images
+  - if image locally not found, maybe on other device => DONE
+  - cleanup local image db on logout => DONE
+  - keep local new image and upload local stored one looses new image => RESOLVED, only happens on ffox throttled mode
   - abort image upload => DONE
     - delete on server in case of failure of another image => RESOLVED, making one request for multiple images, fixed deletion on server